 All events take place within the Hell Hole Swamp located in the heart of the Francis Marion National Forest located outside Charleston, South Carolina.

-The trail we run on is called the Jericho Horse Trail.
-It is an 16.3 mile loop through the forest.
-It consists of dirt fire roads, single track trail and double track trail.
+The trail we run on is called the Jericho Horse Trail, it’s a 16.3 mile loop through the forest consisting of dirt fire roads, single track trail and double track trail.
 It is a flat trail that is unforgiving.
 Past participants found it difficult due to the fact that there are zero hills, little elevation change and when they were on the course, they didn't know when to walk.

 Under no circumstance will refunds be issued, registrations be transferred to another person or transferred to a later date.